jesswinssinger/myBudget/README.md

 ## Issues
 1. (Known Bug) The Shopping Lists are a new feature that has not been fully built yet.
+2. (Known Bug) The add to balance feature is not functional yet.
+3. Still need to actually make the recurring option for transactions useful!
-2. There were issues with the bootstrap due to struggles with the asset pipeline, and much of the styling ended up having to be from scratch.
+4. There were issues with the bootstrap due to struggles with the asset pipeline, and much of the styling ended up having to be from scratch.
-3. Figuring out how to subtype using the MVC model was tough, but after some research it was easy to figure out!
+5. Figuring out how to subtype using the MVC model was tough, but after some research it was easy to figure out!

 ## References
 * font-awesome: https://www.youtube.com/watch?v=RC_jIGABW-E